jinlikegold/currently-learning/README.md

 ### 10/4:
 Built a unit converter solo project using what I've learned so far!
 See unit-converter repo for more: https://github.com/jinlikegold/unit-converter

+### 10/5:
+Working on a personalized Emoji app from the Scrimba module, involving a for loop, input fields, and arrays.